Early diagnosis of COPD through DLCO

 Arguably the biggest challenge in diagnosing COPD is a lack of readily available and easy to operate equipment that can diagnose the disease.
 But there is also a misunderstanding of the impact that comorbidities (such as cardiac diseases, obesity, or diabetes) have on masking COPD-specific symptoms.

 In years past, the only equipment capable of accurately diagnosing COPD was a body box often located in a PFT lab.
 These devices require constant calibration, are extremely delicate, and can only be operated by highly trained medical professionals.

 Additionally, this type of testing is often recommended by primary care physicians when significant symptoms are determined.
 By this time, the patient is likely in a later stage of COPD – where mitigation or treatment options are reduced.

 How pulmonary function testing through EasyOne® Pro devices provides a solution

-Without question – the most accurate and effective way to access lung health is through a pulmonary function fest or PFT.
+Without question – the most accurate and effective way to assess lung health is through a pulmonary function test or PFT.
 This testing methodology is intended to measure complete lung volumes – including the volume of air inhaled and exhaled, the functional residual volume (FRC), and total lung capacity (TLC).
 Another critical component of a full PFT exam is measuring the diffusion capacity of carbon monoxide or DLCO testing.
-DLCO is also called the transfer factor, where it relates to the lung's ability to transfer gas from inspired air to the bloodstream.
+DLCO is also called the transfer factor, which refers to the lung's ability to transfer gas from inspired air to the bloodstream.